criteo/NinjaTurtlesMutation/README.md

 The library have one namespace (PrimeFinderMutationPlayground) with three classes.
 The test library have one namespace (PrimeFinder.UTest) with one class.
+When built, this solution generate two dlls: PrimeFinderMutationPlayground.dll and PrimeFinder.UTest.dll

 #### Test a class